 3. Official transcripts (REQUIRED)

-5. For non-native English speakers, English language proficiency certificate.
-(REQUIRED)
+5. For non-native English speakers or applicants where English is not the official language, an English language proficiency certificate.
+(REQUIRED).

-Candidates are notified about their application status by mid May 2016.
+All candidates get a notification on their application status by mid May 2018.

 For additional questions that are not covered by the FAQ, please contact: firstname.lastname@example.org.

 This Joint Master’s is part of a selected group of international postgraduate programmes that benefits from the EPOS funding scheme offered by the German Academic Exchange Service (DAAD).
 We will be able to offer a certain number of fully-funded scholarships to students from “developing countries” for the student intake from 2017 onwards.

 Eligible candidates should fulfill the following requirements in addition to the general eligibility criteria for the Master’s programme: